Colorado Spinal Cord Stimulation

-Back Pain Doctors in Thornton, Aurora, Loveland & Across Colorado
+Back Pain Doctors in Colorado Springs, Greeley, Loveland & Across Colorado

 Spinal cord stimulator implants are electrical devices that are surgically implanted under the skin.
-This device is used to manage chronic pain and increase a person’s ability to stand and walk for extended periods.
+This device is used at Colorado Clinic to manage chronic pain and increase a person’s ability to stand and walk for extended periods.
 Approximately fifty thousand people undergo this procedure worldwide annually to control their chronic pain.

 What conditions are treatable with the spinal cord stimulator implant?